mrJean1/PyGeodesy/README.rst

 and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector* .
-Each module provides a *LatLon* class with methods to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter and conversions, among other things.
+Each module provides a *LatLon* class with methods to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter, conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy and the original `JavaScript source`_ or docs_.

 Also included are modules for conversions to and from UTM_ (Universal